-LOS ANGELES – The Greater Los Angeles chapter of the Society of Professional Journalists will honor five local journalists at its 39th annual awards banquet next spring.
+The Greater Los Angeles chapter of the Society of Professional Journalists will honor six local journalists and a First Amendment activist at its 42nd annual Distinguished Journalists banquet next spring.

-The Distinguished Work in New Media award was created in 2008 and is given to a journalist who uses the new media’s unique characteristics and capabilities while striving to uphold traditional journalism’s highest standards of honesty, accuracy, responsibility and accountability.
+The Distinguished Work in New Media award, now simply the Distinguished Journalist award in the digital category, was created in 2008 and is given to a journalist who uses digital media’s unique characteristics and capabilities while striving to uphold traditional journalism’s highest standards of honesty, accuracy, responsibility and accountability.

 Distinguished Journalist Award Winners

 Robin Abcarian is a columnist at the Los Angeles Times, focusing primarily on California culture, news and politics.
 Abcarian has devoted many columns to the complex issues surrounding the legalization of cannabis for adult recreational use — visiting farmers in Mendocino, edible cannabis confectioners in Oakland and writing about the social justice aspects of legalization.